-The Agency Decision Maker (The Chief Executive or Adoption Practice Manager) subsequently considers the recommendation from the panel, after which, the applicants are informed verbally (within 2 working days) and in writing (within five working days) of the outcome.
+The Agency Decision Maker (The Chief Executive or Head of Children's Service) subsequently considers the recommendation from the panel, after which, the applicants are informed verbally (within 2 working days) and in writing (within five working days) of the outcome.
 The agency decision will be taken within 4 months (16 weeks) of the commencement of stage 2.
 If an applicant is not recommended as suitable to adopt, the various options available to them are explained and confirmed in writing, (either representation to the Agency or the Independent Review Mechanism (IRM).